-Getting to know Physics & Astronomy
+Getting to know Physics and Astronomy

 The Department of Physics at Queen’s is one of Canada’s leading teaching and research institutes in Physics, Engineering Physics and Astronomy.
 Our faculty include high-profile, world class physicists and astronomers such as Nobel Laureate Art McDonald.
 Queen’s has the largest, combined research group in astronomy, astrophysics and astroparticle physics in North America.
 The Physics Department also created the first Engineering Physics program in Canada.
 World-leading researchers in quantum optics, nanoscience and nanophotonics merge our strength in applied physics with fundamental research in condensed matter physics and optics.

 Physics at Queen’s combines high calibre research with an intermediate-scale learning setting enabling attention and care towards undergraduate teaching as well as exposure to a broad range of topics and expertise.
-Our students will learn in an engaging environment with the opportunity to conduct research in state-of-the-art laboratories, including inter-disciplinary research, as well as projects involving international collaborators such as experiments in dark matter and neutrinos at SNOLAB
+Our students will learn in an engaging environment with the opportunity to conduct research in state-of-the-art laboratories, including inter-disciplinary research, as well as projects involving international collaborators such as experiments in dark matter and neutrinos at SNOLAB.

 A Common Start

 Students in our Faculty are admitted into Arts, Science or Computing but the focus is on a common first year.
 Through self-exploration, and while you settle into university life, you have the chance to work with our advisors and faculty to uncover where your real interests and opportunities for success are.
 Sometimes that discovery happens fairly quickly, and for other students it takes some work and time before the “ah-ha!” happens – either way your first year at Queen’s will be a great experience.